 In selling its stake in Aer Lingus the government would “certainly consider connectivity for Ireland,” as well as the price, and has always favored a two-carrier model, Mueller said.

-Morgan Stanley (MS) and Davy Corporate Finance are advising Ryanair and its Coinside bid vehicle.
+Morgan Stanley (MS:US) and Davy Corporate Finance are advising Ryanair and its Coinside bid vehicle.
 Aer Lingus is being advised by Goodbody Stockbrokers, Rothschild and UBS AG.
 (UBSN)